Azz14/hello-github-actions/README.md

-## Welcome to "Hello World" with GitHub Actions
+ "Hello Creator" with GitHub Actions

 This course will walk you through writing your first action and using it with a workflow file.

-**Ready to get started?
-Navigate to the first issue.**

 We start by creating the docker file and adding it to a newly made repository